josemifv/frontend-nanodegree-neighborhood-map/README.md

 ### Running the application
 Just visit the following [link](http://josemifv.github.io/frontend-nanodegree-neighborhood-map/).

-To running it in a development environment, just run the following command: `gulp serve`.
+To run it in a development environment, just run the following command: `gulp serve`.
 A browser window will be opened and the application will be loaded.

 ### Resources used to complete this project